What To Do If You Have a Concern

 Making a Formal Complaint

-If, after following the steps above, you do not feel that the issue has been satisfactorily resolved and you wish to make a formal complaint, please click here to see Bourn Primary’s Complaints Policy.
+If, after following the steps above, you do not feel that the issue has been satisfactorily resolved and you wish to make a formal complaint, to the Headteacher please see the Complaints Policy below.
+You are also able to ask the office for a paper copy of this policy and the Complaint Form.
+To make a formal complaint, the Complaint Form should be submitted within 90 calendar days of the issue causing the complaint.